 Bonjour!
-Welcome to France, where it isn’t all just about the Eiffel Tower, cheese and wine.
-By living in France as an Au Pair, you will get to experience what this country really has to offer.
+Are you interested in being an Au Pair in France?
+Francet isn’t all just about the Eiffel Tower, cheese and wine and by living as an Au Pair in France, you will get to experience what this incredible country, its people and culture really has to offer.

 Aside from the cultural highlights, French is one of the 3 procedural languages used throughout the EU and is a useful tool to master for this reason.
-By travelling to France as an Au Pair, you will have the opportunity to learn more of the day-to-day language used by French families – something that is difficult to learn in the classroom.
+By being an Au Pair in France, you will have the opportunity to learn more of the day-to-day language used by French families – something that is difficult to learn in the classroom.

 Our au pair programmes in France vary in length depending on the experience you are looking for: